 You can pay by check, money order, or credit card.

 How long does it take to form a Nevada Series LLC?

-Online filings are usually processed within a day, but you may be looking at a month-long wait if you file with a paper form.
+Online filings are usually processed within a day of being received, but you may be looking at around a month-long wait if you file with a paper form.